kamilazdybal/kamilazdybal/README.md

 ## `print('Howdy, Universe!')`

-I'm a postdoctoral researcher at Université Libre de Bruxelles and an incoming postdoctoral researcher at Empa, Swiss Federal Laboratories for Materials Science and Technology.
-I develop tools and algorithms to help understand high-dimensional datasets and model high-dimensional systems with computational efficiency.
+I'm a postdoctoral researcher in the Computational Engineering lab at Empa 🇨🇭.
+In my research, I combine machine learning and data-driven modeling with fluid dynamics.
+I develop tools and algorithms that help understand high-dimensional datasets and model high-dimensional systems with computational efficiency.

 If you'd like to support me, you can: